substance/sublime/README.md

 This custom Sublime integration helps us to deal with our many modules.
 It has a very simple git status panel which makes it easier to commit and push.
-Although, being open-source it is probably generally interesting, as it depends on our custom project configuration files.
+Although, being open-source it is probably not generally interesting, as it depends on our custom project configuration files.

 How to install